daiquocnguyen/ConvKB/README.md

 	$ python train.py --embedding_dim 100 --num_filters 400 --learning_rate 0.00005 --name WN18RR --num_epochs 101 --saveStep 100 --model_name wn18rr_400_3

-### Pytorch version
+### Other version

+A tensorflow 2.x implementation of our ConvKB can be found at https://github.com/Sujit-O/pykg2vec

-Thanks to Deepak Nathani, a pytorch implementation of our ConvKB can be found as a part from https://github.com/deepakn97/relationPrediction
+A pytorch implementation of our ConvKB can be found as a part from https://github.com/deepakn97/relationPrediction

 ## License